FAIRmat-NFDI/pynxtools/docs/how-tos/build-a-plugin.md

 # This has to be set to allow the convert script to use this reader.
 Set it to "MyDataReader".
 READER = MyDataReader

 ```
+### The reader template dictionary

 The read function takes a [`Template`](https://github.com/FAIRmat-NFDI/pynxtools/blob/master/src/pynxtools/dataconverter/template.py) dictionary, which is used to map from the measurement (meta)data to the concepts defined in the application definition.
-It contains keys based on the provided NXDL file (similar to `dataconverter generate-template`)
+It contains keys based on the provided NXDL file (you can get an empty template by using `dataconverter generate-template`).

-The returned dictionary should contain keys that exist in the template as defined below.
-The values of these keys have to be data objects to be populated in the output NeXus file.
+The returned template dictionary should contain keys that exist in the template as defined below.
+The values of these keys have to be data objects to populate the output NeXus file.
 They can be lists, numpy arrays, numpy bytes, numpy floats, numpy ints, ... .
 Practically you can pass any value that can be handled by the `h5py` package.

-### The reader template dictionary

-Example:
+Example for a template entry:

 ```json
 {